antononcube/RakuForPrediction-blog/Articles/Graph-neat-examples-Set-3.md

 This visualization demonstrates the structure of the Raku documentation as a graph, offering insights into its organization.

 Thank you for joining me in exploring these neat examples of graph visualization in Raku.
-I hope you will use Raku's graph-functionalities a lot and often.
+I hope you will use Raku's graph-functionalities a lot and often!